Uninsured or Underinsured Motorist Claims in Sacramento

 What Events Can Lead to a Sacramento Uninsured or Underinsured Motorist Claim?

 Although the events surrounding an uninsured or underinsured motorist claim may differ, the basics stay the same.
 Essentially, something like the following chain of events occurs when a victim is injured by a driver without insurance:

 - An accident occurs in which a person other than the victim is at fault.
 The driver may stay at the scene or flee, depending on the circumstances.
 If the driver flees, the police may catch him or her or they may not.
-If the driver is not found, the accident is noted as a hit-and-run.
+If the driver is not found, the hit person is considered a victim of a hit-and-run accident.

 - If the driver flees or stays at the scene and is unable to produce proof of insurance, he or she is uninsured.
 At this point, the victim must communicate with his or her own insurance company to handle the matter.

 - If the driver produces proof of insurance but it is later found that the coverage is insufficient to meet the expenses of the accident, the victim must also communicate this information to his or her own insurance company.